praghus/platfuse/README.md

 ---

-For detailed documentation on the Platfuse Game Engine, including API references and advanced configuration options, please refer to the official [documentation](https://praghus.github.io/platfuse).
+For detailed documentation on the Platfuse Game Engine, including advanced configuration options, please refer to the official [documentation](https://praghus.github.io/platfuse).

 ## Contributing